Penile Prosthetic Surgery

 No. If you can still have erections on your own, which are satisfactory for intercourse, you should carefully consider whether an implant is right for you.

 Yes, if you could have one before the procedure, you should be able to have an orgasm with a penile prosthesis implanted.
+A man can still ejaculate with a penile implant.
+The implant is designed to help achieve and maintain an erection, but it doesn’t interfere with the natural processes of ejaculation or orgasm

 Penile Prosthesis Cost in Australia varies per urologist.
 For us in our clinic, the surgery will incur hospital costs, anaesthetist fees and Doctor Katelaris’ fee.

 Most private health insurance will cover or partially cover the cost of the implant.
 There are Medicare rebates for the surgery and the implant.
-If you’re interested in receiving a quote for a penile prosthesis surgery cost, contact our office here.
+If you’re interested in receiving a quote for a penile prosthesis surgery cost, contact our office here

 This system is entirely concealed within the body.
 It is not visible to the naked eye, and no one will know you have an implant unless you tell them.